isoworg/CV-1/README.md

 #### Communication

 I am a confident written communicator and also a capable verbal communicator.
 These skills developed during university and have conintued to flourish due to my frequent blogging and public speaking.
+This is shown by a variety of situations:

   - I have lots of experience with public speaking, both as a group and as an individual.
 Most recently I presented my Makers Academy final project, <a href="https://github.com/Triffanys101/camping-app">Beyond Camping</a>, to roughly 30 - 40 people alongside my team.
   - I also have a talent and passion for interacting and talking to people on a more personal level.
 It was this skill that led to me becoming one of Boots top sales people during my time with them.
 I was often asigned to sell the star product of the week, one time achieving 31 sales in a day.